-Van began his training with Shaolin in 2008.
-After years of dedicating himself on the mat and to the school, he was promoted to brown belt.
-Now he trains and teaches full time at the academy.
+Van began his training with Shaolin in 2008 and currently holds the rank of Brown Belt.
 He loves to teach and share techniques with his students.
 He takes joy in watching them improve not only in BJJ, but life in general.
 He also enjoys competing in BJJ tournaments and has won several tournaments in his young career.
 He believes that through perseverance, you can achieve and attain anything!
 He credits his positive mentality and outlook on life to his instructors Shoalin and Marcos Loro, as well as his training partners and friends!
 OSS!

 I have trained at many schools throughout the US and have had some excellent instructors, but Shaolin has certainly been the greatest instructor I have trained with.
 His passion and dedication to you and your success is top notch.

 Coming to train Brazilian Jiu Jitsu with Vitor Shaolin is one of the best decisions I've ever made.
 Within my first three months, I dropped almost 30 pounds and started feeling much better overall.
-Running for a bus no longer leaves me out of breath, and I can chase my son around the park for hours.
+Running for a bus no longer left me out of breath, and I could chase my son around the park for hours.
 Now, 9 months after starting, I'm down from 195 to 160, and I can see my abs for the first time since college.
 As a side effect, I found my lifestyle becoming healthier in general, even my posture has improved.
-That's not too bad for a 43-year-old software engineer
+That's not too bad for a 43-year-old software engineer.

 BJJ is so interesting and challenging on so many levels that it was easy to stick to it.
 Shaolin is a great teacher, he's very involved in all the classes and there's a good balance between learning and practicing.
 Also, the people I've met there are really great - it is more like a family than a gym or a school.
-I highly recommend coming here if you are at all interested in BJJ, or just getting healthier. - Matt Van Horn
+I highly recommend coming here if you are at all interested in BJJ, or just getting healthier.